sc1341/sc1341/README.md

 ## About Me

 Hello!
-My name is **Stephen (D33r)**, and I'm a **Senior Offensive Security Consultant** with a focus on enterprise networking, OS internals, and penetration testing.
+My name is **Stephen (D33r)**, and I'm a **Senior Offensive Security Consultant** with a focus on enterprise networking, cryptography, OS internals, and penetration testing.
 I operate Autonomous System **AS40924**, where I announce my IPv4 space with BGP, hosting my research, projects, and software development.

 ## My Expertise